 The total of all property and assets owned by an individual.

 The report on the title of a property from the public records or an abstract of the title.

-An agreement between the owner of a property and a real estate agent giving the agent exclusive right to sell the property.
+An agreement between the owner of a property and a real estate broker giving the agent exclusive right to sell the property.
 See The Listing Contract.

 The person named in a will to administer the estate.

 Any loss of value due to influences originating outside the boundaries of the property.